|850-2nd Street SW|

 LET'S GET STARTED!

 You are required to review job descriptions and wages for available positions before completing a STEP 1A or STEP 1B application.
 If you have not already done so, please review the job descriptions (short version) and wages for jobs that are currently available through Blue Sky Recruiting by visiting the Government of Canada's HRDC job bank website.
 Instructions on how to do this are located below under the CURRENT JOB DESCRIPTIONS AND WAGES heading.
 Neither our website nor this online application system permits the attachment of any documents.
 Resumes must be submitted to email@example.com prior to completing STEP 1A or STEP 1B.
 If you had indicated in your application that you held Journeyman credentials, you will need to e-mail a copy of those Journeyman credentials to firstname.lastname@example.org prior to the start time of your STEP 1A or STEP 1B appointment.
 Simply sending your resume to us is not enough.
 In order to be considered for employment, you will first need to e-mail your resume to email@example.com and then complete a STEP 1A or STEP 1B application as well.
 Even though you may see multiple job advertisements, please do not complete multiple applications.
 One successfully completed application is all that is required to be considered for all currently advertised jobs anywhere in Alberta.
 Resumes are only reviewed if a STEP 1A or STEP 1B application has also been completed within the last 12-months by an individual.
 Details on exactly how to complete STEP 1A or STEP 1B and have your application and resume reviewed within 48-hours and a telephone interview offered to you if the review is successful, are listed immediately below.
 Please note that if you have already completed an application with Blue Sky Recruiting within the last 12-months, you are required to wait a minimum of 1 full year (365 calendar days) before you are eligible to complete another one.
 If you have not already completed an application with Blue Sky Recruiting in the last 12-months or have only sent your resume or credentials to us by e-mail, you will need to complete an application in order to be considered.
 The STEP 1A or STEP 1B application process involves answering over 100 multiple choice questions and has taken past applicants an average of 21.5 minutes to complete.
 If we have already sent you a Conditional Job Offer within the last 12-months that listed a specific employer’s name and you are in good standing with us, please forward a copy of your Letter of Interest or Conditional Job Offer to firstname.lastname@example.org and indicate that you would like to continue the process.
 Once your status is confirmed, you may be able to continue the process without having to complete another application.
 Please note that applications are not currently being accepted from people who require another specific person (spouse, partner, relative, friend, etc.) to also be recruited and work with them in the same camp or with the same employer.
 All applications submitted must be for a single person only.
 If you have completed an application with Blue Sky Recruiting within the last 12-months, you are welcome to send us an updated resume or copies of newly acquired credentials etc. by e-mail a maximum of once every 3-months.
 In this case, our e-mail confirmation responses should not be considered as authorization to complete another application until 1 full year (365 calendar days) has passed from when you last completed one.
 Additionally, new Blue Sky Recruiting job advertisements should not be considered as authorization to complete another application until 1 full year (365 calendar days) has passed from when you last completed one.
-If you have not already done so, and are available to report for work between January 1st, 2013 and June 30th, 2013, please continue with the instructions listed immediately below as we are currently recruiting for hundreds of additional catering, housekeeping, skilled trade and camp maintenance positions.
+If you have not already done so, and are available to report for work between July 1st, 2014 and September 30th, 2014, please continue with the instructions listed immediately below as we are currently recruiting for hundreds of additional catering and housekeeping positions.
 To get things underway, you will need to register as a new user and complete STEP 1A or STEP 1B and have your application and resume reviewed.
 Unfortunately, you can not be considered for remote camp employment until you have completed all of the following instructions labeled A through J, so please read each one carefully.
 You may want to print this page to guide you through the different screens or open up a duplicate webpage in a different window.

 VERY IMPORTANT: Although STEP 1A and STEP 1B are the first steps towards obtaining a telephone interview, neither is an appointment for a telephone interview.
 Neither the STEP 1A or STEP 1B applications requires you to wait for anyone to contact you by telephone for an interview or to go anywhere for an interview.
 Both the STEP 1A and STEP 1B applications are only used to reserve a date and time period for a recruiter to review your application and resume.
 Neither of them are appointments for an interview.
 If you have completed your STEP 1A or STEP 1B application correctly, you will be sent an e-mail confirmation almost immediately.
 A recruiter will then review your STEP 1A or STEP 1B application and resume within 48-hours of the date and start time of your STEP 1A or STEP 1B appointment and will e-mail you the results and further instructions.
 Please do not complete both the STEP 1A and STEP 1B applications.
 Instead, choose the one that includes employment opportunities that you are the most interested in.
 Blue Sky Recruiting does not provide feedback to job seekers regarding their applications or telephone interviews.
 Also, specific reasons as to why an application was not approved for a telephone interview or why a job offer is not made after a telephone interview, are not provided.
 As our recruitment requirements change often depending on the current and projected needs of our remote camp partners, we do continue to advertise for positions as long as the qualifications of new applicants are meeting these requirements.
 Finally, you should not proceed to complete a STEP 1A or STEP 1B application or e-mail your resume to us unless you are fully prepared to accept the possibility that you will not receive a telephone interview with our company.
 Your continued communication with us, including completing any applications or supplying any documentation that would normally be associated with a pre-screening and/or recruitment process, implies your acceptance of these terms.
 If you have any questions about this policy, please contact us at email@example.com before continuing and we will respond within 48-hours.